imStav/pokedesk/README.md

 ### Thoughts

->The project is subject to changes, notably the session's backgrounds,<br>
-and some other UI elements.
+>The project is subject to changes, notably the session's backgrounds, and some other UI elements.
 It's still a work in progress.